MicrosoftDocs/win32/desktop-src/wpd_sdk/wpd-resource-contact-photo.md

 ---
-Description: Specifies an image that represents a photo of the individual referred to in the contact object. ms.assetid: e26487d8-cd21-4d4a-ba68-ae915eff1304
+description: Specifies an image that represents a photo of the individual referred to in the contact object. ms.assetid: e26487d8-cd21-4d4a-ba68-ae915eff1304
 title: WPD_RESOURCE_CONTACT_PHOTO
 ms.topic: reference